nielstron/java_finite_automata/README.md

-# Java Finite Automata Libray
+# Java Finite Automata Library

 This package includes
  - A parser that reads in GraphViz-formatted finite automata